Tape recorder: American developments

 American audio engineer John T. Mullin and entertainer Bing Crosby were key players in the commercial development of magnetic tape.
 Mullin served in the U.S. Army Signal Corps and was posted to Paris in the final months of WWII.
 His unit was assigned to find out everything they could about German radio and electronics, including the investigation of claims that the Germans had been experimenting with high-energy directed radio beams as a means of disabling the electrical systems of aircraft.
-Mullin's unit soon amassed a collection of hundreds of low-quality magnetic dictating machines, but it was a chance visit to a studio at Bad Nauheim near Frankfurt while investigating radio beam rumors, that yielded the real prize.
+Mullin's unit soon amassed a collection of hundreds of low-quality magnetic dictating machines, but it was a chance visit to a studio at Bad Nauheim near Frankfurt while investigating radio beam rumors that yielded the real prize.

 Mullin was given two suitcase-sized AEG 'Magnetophon' high-fidelity recorders and fifty reels of recording tape.
-He had them shipped home and over the next two years he worked on the machines constantly, modifying them and improving their performance.
+He had them shipped home, and over the next two years, he worked on the machines constantly, modifying them and improving their performance.
 His major aim was to interest Hollywood studios in using magnetic tape for movie soundtrack recording.

-Mullin gave two public demonstrations of his machines, and they caused a sensation among American audio professionals; many listeners literally could not believe that what they heard was not a live performance.
-By luck, Mullin's second demonstration was held at MGM Studios in Hollywood and in the audience that day was Bing Crosby's technical director, Murdo Mackenzie.
-He arranged for Mullin to meet Crosby and in June 1947 he gave Crosby a private demonstration of his magnetic tape recorders.
+Mullin gave two public demonstrations of his machines, and they caused a sensation among American audio professionals; many listeners could not believe that what they heard was not a live performance.
+By luck, Mullin's second demonstration was held at MGM Studios in Hollywood, and in the audience that day was Bing Crosby's technical director, Murdo Mackenzie.
+He arranged for Mullin to meet Crosby, and in June 1947, he gave Crosby a private demonstration of his magnetic tape recorders.